uspki/policies/certificate-policy.md

 6. Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.

 ## 8.3 Assessor's relationship to assessed entity
 The compliance auditor either shall be a private firm that is independent from the entities (CA and RAs) being audited, or it shall be sufficiently organizationally separated from those entities to provide an unbiased, independent evaluation.
 An example of the latter situation may be an Federal agency Inspector General.
 To insure independence and objectivity, the compliance auditor may not have served the entity in developing or maintaining the entity’s CA Facility or certification practices statement.
-The FPKI Policy Authority shall determine whether a compliance auditor meets this requirement.
+The FPKIPA shall determine whether a compliance auditor meets this requirement.

 The operating Agency and Management Authority of each CA is responsible for identifying and engaging a qualified auditor.